Locust Street

 Locust Street is a major historic street in Center City Philadelphia.
 The street is the location of several prominent Philadelphia-based buildings, historic sights, and high-rise residential locations.
 It is an east–west street throughout Center City Philadelphia and runs largely parallel to Chestnut Street, another major Center City Philadelphia street.

-Locust Street is one of several Philadelphia streets bordering Rittenhouse Square, one of the five original parks established by the city's founder, William Penn, in the late 17th century.
+Locust Street is one of several Philadelphia streets bordering Rittenhouse Square, one of the five original parks established by the city's founder, William Penn, in 1682.